HadiqaAziz/Clockwise/README.md

 - **JavaScript**: For the logic that controls the time display, format toggle, and time zone switching.

 ## Future Enhancements:
-- Integrating more time zones, such as those for major cities worldwide.
 - Adding a dark mode theme for better usability in low-light environments.
 - Implementing an option to show the date in a customizable format (e.g., short date, full date).
 - Saving the user's preferred time zone and format settings for future use.